Sungbo's Eredo

 Sungbo's Eredo is a system of defensive walls and ditches that is located to the southwest of the Yoruba town of Ijebu Ode in Ogun State, southwest Nigeria (6.78700°N 3.87488°E).
-It was built in 800–1000 AD in honour of the Ijebu noblewoman Oloye Bilikisu Sungbo.
+It was built in honour of the Ijebu noblewoman Oloye Bilikisu Sungbo.
 The location is on Nigeria's tentative list of potential UNESCO World Heritage Sites.

 Description

 The total length of the fortifications is more than 160 km.
 The fortifications consist of a ditch with unusually smooth walls and a bank in the inner side of ditch.
 The height difference between the bottom of the ditch and the upper rim of the bank on the inner side can reach 20 m.
 Works have been performed in laterite, a typical African soil consisting of clay and iron oxides.
 The ditch forms an uneven ring around the area of the ancient Ijebu Kingdom, an area approximately 40 km wide in north–south, with the walls flanked by trees and other vegetation, turning the ditch into a green tunnel.